California State Route 125: Tolls

-Tolls along the South Bay Expressway depend on whether a driver uses the FasTrak electronic toll collection system or pays by cash or credit card.
-Those using the FasTrak transponder pass under open road tolling gantries at all exits and entrances and are charged a prorated toll based on the distance traveled, similar to a toll ticket system used on several turnpikes in the Eastern United States.
+Tolls along the South Bay Expressway depend on whether a driver uses the FasTrak electronic toll collection device or pays by cash or credit card.
+It is the last remaining FasTrak facility offering cash payment.
+Those using FasTrak pass under open road tolling gantries at all exits and entrances and are charged a prorated toll based on the distance traveled, similar to a toll ticket system used on several turnpikes in the Eastern United States.
 Drivers paying with cash or credit cards are instead charged a more expensive flat rate depending on which toll booth they pass through, using a barrier toll system.
 Unstaffed toll plazas with automated cash and credit card machines are located at northbound and southbound off-ramps.
 Tolls are also collected at the mainline Otay Mesa Toll Plaza near the southern end of the facility just north of Otay Mesa Road.
 For example, any cash- or credit-paying driver who passes through the Otay Mesa Toll Plaza ends up paying the maximum rate of $3.50 regardless of the distance they traveled.

-Drivers without FasTrak, credit cards, or exact change have within four business after using the toll road to make a one-time "Pay-by-Plate" payment online, plus a $2 processing fee, or they will be assessed a toll violation.
+Drivers without FasTrak, credit cards, or exact change have within four business after using the toll road to make a one-time "Pay-by-Plate" payment online, plus a $2 processing fee, or they will be assessed an additional toll violation penalty.